PayRequest/payrequest.github.io/subscriptions.md

                               <div class="col-md-6">
                                  <div class="service-works-item">
                                     <div class="service-works-icon2">
-                                  <i class="fad fa-mailbox" style="padding-right: 10px;font-size: 50px;color: #25b7c7;" aria-hidden="true"></i>
+                                  <i class="fad fa-box-open" style="padding-right: 10px;font-size: 50px;color: #25b7c7;" aria-hidden="true"></i>
                                     </div>
                                     <div class="service-works-info">
-                                       <h5>Payment Links for E-mail Payments
+                                       <h5>Subscriptions for Monthly subscription boxes

 <br>

 </h5>
-                                       <p>Sometimes you have not the ability to directly let customers pay, in that case you send them a payment link via e-mail, and they can pay later if they checking their e-mail.
+                                       <p>Not only food boxes are popular also other markets are creating their own subscription boxes, you have for example beauty boxes to meal boxes and wine boxes, clothing boxes and so on.
 </p>
                                     </div>
                                  </div>